MrZhuNi/salome_shape/doc/gui/Introduction.rst

 Only one document can be active.

-New study contains only Partset with 7 default constructions which cannot be deleted:
+New study contains only partset with 7 default constructions which cannot be deleted:

-- one point **Origin** coincing with origin of coordinate system;
+- one point **Origin** coinciding with origin of coordinate system;
 - three axes **OX**, **OY**, **OZ**  coinciding with coordinate axes;
 - three planes **YOZ**, **XOZ**, **XOY**  coinciding with coordinate planes.

-Only  points, axis and plane (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added in Partset to be used in any part later.
+Only  points, axis and planes (see  :ref:`constructionPlugin`) and sketches (see  :ref:`sketchPlugin`) can be added into Partset to be used in any part later.
 :ref:`parameter_usage` can be used both in Partset and any Part.